WebOfTrust/WOT-terms/README.md

 > Without understanding our peers,
 > we won't be able to help them understand the KERI /ACDC concepts,
-> without understanding and believe,
+> without understanding and belief,
 > there won't be adoption.

 ### Concepts, here we go!